5 Questions To Ask Your Waste Contractor

 5. Do you have separate arrangements for collecting hazardous waste?

-Hazardous waste, such as fridges, TVs, computer monitors and fluorescent lamp tubes, should not be bundled in with general waste or other waste electrical and electronic equipment (WEEE), and should only disposed of at facilities that are licensed to handle such waste.
+Hazardous waste, such as fridges, TVs, computer monitors and fluorescent lamp tubes, should not be bundled in with general waste or other waste electrical and electronic equipment (WEEE), and should only be disposed of at facilities that are licensed to handle such waste.

 When asking potential waste partners about their procedures for collecting hazardous waste, there are three important things to look out for.
 Firstly, in addition to standard WTNs, waste carriers should be supplying special consignment notes to their clients, copies of which should be kept for three years – so ask to see examples of some that have been provided to other clients.
-Secondly, expect higher disposal fees, because it is more costly to dispose of hazardous waste at facility that is properly licensed to handle it.
+Secondly, expect higher disposal fees, because it is more costly to dispose of hazardous waste at a facility that is properly licensed to handle it.
 Thirdly, ask for evidence of ultimate disposal, to prove hazardous waste is disposed of via the appropriate channels.

 Ask the right questions and reap the rewards

 When it comes to choosing the right waste partner, demanding more from the start is the key.
 Asking these basic questions will show the waste partner that the organisation is serious about its waste and where it ends up.
 It also means that when it comes to the final decision, those responsible for making it can feel confident and reassured that their waste will be handled within the law and in a way that is environmentally and financially beneficial for all parties.